 The following additional complexities were identified during feature design:

-How should the HDF5 Library detect ‘gaps’ in the sequence of files/datasets when printf formatting is used to identify source data for a virtual dataset? (otherwise, the library could keep looking for the ‘next’ defined file/dataset indefinitely)
+How should the HDF5 Library detect ‘gaps’ in the sequence of files or datasets when printf formatting is used to identify source data for a virtual dataset (otherwise, the library could keep looking for the ‘next’ defined file or dataset indefinitely)?

 Solution: Add a dataset access property for virtual datasets that specifies the largest ‘gap’ in the sequence of printf formatting to allow, defaulting to something sensible like ‘10’.
 This will allow applications to control the behavior, but put some upper limit in by default.
 This new property is described in a section below (link: H5Pset_virtual_printf_gap).

-What should the HDF5 Library report for the size of a virtual dataset when it has an unlimited dimension(s)? (since the underlying source datasets are could be different lengths along that dimension)
+What should the HDF5 Library report for the size of a virtual dataset when it has an unlimited dimension(s) (since the underlying source datasets are could be different lengths along that dimension)?

 Solution: Add a dataset access property for virtual datasets that specifies whether to take the largest source dataset dimension or the smallest, defaulting to the largest.
 This will allow applications to choose, but default to including all the possible data.
 This new property is described in a section below (link: H5Pset_virtual_dataspace_bounds).